 OCTOBER: The fall membership renewal campaign begins.
 Current members and lapsed members receive an e-mail renewal notice requesting that they renew their membership.
 Life members, Emeriti and sustaining members receive a request to verify their contact information and update their membership preferences.
 The first renewal notice is mailed two weeks later to members who have not renewed.
 The Call for Papers poster is posted on the Society’s web site and distributed to all members and Ph.D. granting departments.
 The roster of officers and committee members is completed and posted on the Society’s web site and a link is sent to those listed in the roster.
 The Elections Committee completes its work and sends the full slate of candidates to the Administrative Office.
 Candidates, who have agreed to run for office, are asked to complete an online candidate form.
 The Administrative Officer processes and mails the Author Payment checks.
 Final accounting for expenses associated with the Annual Meeting occurs and the third quarter financial statements are prepared and sent to the Budget, Finance, and Audit Committee and the Board of Directors.
 Prepare announcements and update the masthead for the November issue of Social Problems.
 Generate mailing list of members who requested a paper copy and send to publisher.
 Send an appreciation e-mail to previous officers and committee chairs/members (everyone listed in previous roster).
-Finalize the banquet menu and price for next year.
-Design the annual meeting registration form for next year.
+Design the Annual Meeting registration form for next year.
 Review and update the operations manual.